Home Gym Setup: Essential Equipment Under $200

 Replace 15 sets of weights.
 Dial adjusts from 5 to 52.5 lbs.
 Space-saving design for home gyms.

-Sample Home Gym Workout
+Sample Full-Body Home Gym Workout

 Circuit (3 rounds, 45 seconds on / 15 seconds rest):